vishal-ramani/UBI-helm-module-example/README.md

   }
   ```

-  These are the values we need to insert for our helloworld-with-ubi-helm application as variables for the helm-chart.
-You find the variables in the Argo CD github project for the helm helloworld-with-ubi-helm application [values.yaml](https://github.com/argoproj/argocd-example-apps/blob/master/helm-guestbook/values.yaml)
+  These are the values we need to insert for our terraform-gitops-ubi application as variables for the helm-chart.
+You find the variables in the Argo CD github project for the helm terraform-gitops-ubi application [values.yaml](https://github.com/argoproj/argocd-example-apps/blob/master/helm-guestbook/values.yaml)

   Now replace the `// create entry` with the needed values.